phusion/baseimage-docker/README.md

     $ docker run phusion/baseimage:<VERSION> /sbin/my_init --skip-startup-files --quiet -- ls
     bin  boot  dev  etc  home  image  lib  lib64  media  mnt  opt  proc  root  run  sbin  selinux  srv  sys  tmp  usr  var

+<a name="environment_variables"></a>
+### Environment variables

+If you use `/sbin/my_init` as the main container command, then any environment variables set with `docker run --env` will be picked up by `my_init`, and passed to all child processes, including `/etc/my_init.d` startup scripts, Runit and Runit-managed services.
+There are however a few caveats you should be aware of:

+ * Environment variables on Unix are inherited on a per-process basis.
+This means that it is generally not possible for a child process to change the environment variables of other processes.
+ * Because of the aforementioned point, there is no good central place for defining environment variables for all applications and services.
+Debian has the `/etc/environment` file but it only works in some situations.
+ * Some services change environment variables for child processes.
+Nginx is one such example: it removes all environment variables unless you explicitly instruct it to retain them through the `env` configuration option.
+If you host any applications on Nginx (e.g. using the [passenger-docker](https://github.com/phusion/passenger-docker) image, or using Phusion Passenger in your own image) then they will not see the environment variables that were originally passed to `docker run --env`.

+`my_init` provides a solution for all these caveats.

+<a name="envvar_central_definition"></a>
+#### Centrally defining your own environment variables

+During startup, before running any [startup scripts](#running_startup_scripts), `my_init` imports environment variables from the directory `/etc/container_environment`.
+This directory contains files who are named after the environment variable names.
+The file contents contain the environment variable values.
+This directory is therefore a good place to centrally define your own environment variables, which will be inherited by all startup scripts and Runit services.

+For example, here's how you can define an environment variable from your Dockerfile:

+    RUN echo -n Apachai Hopachai > /etc/container_environment/MY_NAME

+You can verify that it works, as follows:

+    $ docker run -t -i <YOUR_NAME_IMAGE> /sbin/my_init -- bash -l
+    ...
+    *** Running bash -l...
+    # echo $MY_NAME
+    Apachai Hopachai

+<a name="envvar_dumps"></a>
+#### Environment variable dumps

+While the previously mentioned mechanism is good for centrally defining environment variables, it by itself does not prevent services (e.g. Nginx) from changing and resetting environment variables from child processes.
+However, the `my_init` mechanism does make it easy for you to query what the original environment variables are.

+During startup, right after importing environment variables from `/etc/container_environment`, `my_init` will dump all its environment variables (that is, all variables imported from `container_environment`, as well as all variables it picked up from `docker run --env`) to the following locations, in the following formats:

+ * `/etc/container_environment`
+ * `/etc/container_environment.sh` - a dump of the environment variables in Bash format.
+You can source the file directly from a Bash shell script.
+ * `/etc/container_environment.json` - a dump of the environment variables in JSON format.

+The multiple formats makes it easy for you to query the original environment variables no matter which language your scripts/apps are written in.

+Here is an example shell session showing you how the dumps look like:

+    $ docker run -t -i \
+      --env FOO=bar --env HELLO='my beautiful world' \
+      phusion/baseimage:<VERSION> /sbin/my_init -- \
+      bash -l
+    ...
+    *** Running bash -l...
+    # ls /etc/container_environment
+    FOO  HELLO  HOME  HOSTNAME  PATH  TERM  container
+    # cat /etc/container_environment/HELLO; echo
+    my beautiful world
+    # cat /etc/container_environment.json; echo
+    {"TERM": "xterm", "container": "lxc", "HOSTNAME": "f45449f06950", "HOME": "/root", "PATH": "/usr/local/sbin:/usr/local/bin:/usr/sbin:/usr/bin:/sbin:/bin", "FOO": "bar", "HELLO": "my beautiful world"}
+    # source /etc/container_environment.sh
+    # echo $HELLO
+    my beautiful world

+<a name="modifying_envvars"></a>
+#### Modifying environment variables

+It is even possible to modify the environment variables in `my_init` (and therefore the environment variables in all child processes that are spawned after that point in time), by altering the files in `/etc/container_environment`.
+After each time `my_init` runs a [startup script](#running_startup_scripts), it resets its own environment variables to the state in `/etc/container_environment`, and re-dumps the new environment variables to `container_environment.sh` and `container_environment.json`.

+But note that:

+ * modifying `container_environment.sh` and `container_environment.json` has no effect.
+ * Runit services cannot modify the environment like that. `my_init` only activates changes in `/etc/container_environment` when running startup scripts.

+<a name="envvar_security"></a>
+#### Security

+Because environment variables can potentially contain sensitive information, `/etc/container_environment` and its Bash and JSON dumps are by default owned by root, and root-accessible only.
+If you are sure that your environment variables don't contain sensitive data, then you can relax the permissions on that directory and those files by making them world-readable:

+    RUN chmod 755 /etc/container_environment
+    RUN chmod 644 /etc/container_environment.sh /etc/container_environment.json

 <a name="login"></a>
 ### Login to the container via SSH